chamaileon-sdk/sdk-playground/README.md

 </SectionObserver>
 ```

 **Note:** The component shown above is only responsible for hash matching on scroll, without it the app is fully functional, but it won't react to scrolling!

 ## Auto-scrolling to active component

 Scrolling to the component selected in the menu is done by `vue-scrollactive`, except for the main menu points (the ones with id `home`).
 Their scrolling (scrolling to top) is handled manually with the `scrollToTop()` function found in `src/components/AppElements/components/Menu.vue`.

 The reason for it being handled separately is that whenever you click on a `.scrollactive-item`,  `vue-scrollactive` will scroll to that item from the current one even if they have the same position.
-The default duration for such a scroll is `650ms` which means, if the `#home` compoenents are `.scrollactive-item`s,  the user has to wait `650ms` after a vie change to be able to scroll down.
+The default duration for such a scroll is `650ms` which means, if the `#home` components are `.scrollactive-item`s,  the user has to wait `650ms` after a vie change to be able to scroll down.

 ## Matching code to active component